sonofhypnos/thoughts/README.md

   - [ ] explain how to add tags properly
 - [ ] Add a page where you can add small miscelaneous thoughts like the thoughts that you are having on configuration related things.
 - [ ] archive external links like Gwern.net? (write the software in a way that someone else would want to use it?).
 There is a more general idea there, how you might want to handle the fact that it is difficult to write in a lot of different small and big formats right now and how you could handle this with language models.
 The first idea as I understand it is trying to distinguish when to trigger an RSS notification based on if the new change is a substantial or a small one.
+- [ ] checkout how gwern saves references with yaml
 - [ ] fix images that were created with imgur, which turns out to deprecate your images?
 - [ ] add page
 - [ ] Improve design